Akash-Wakade-7008-alt/AMAZON-CLONE/README.md

 ⬜ Implement authentication
 ⬜ Convert into React
 ⬜ Connect to a backend
 ⬜ Deploy a full-stack version

-> 🚨 Doing this turns your profile from **student → developer.**

 ---